vanumdaniel7/Library_Management_System_Letsbloom_Assignment/README.md

-# Library_Management_System_Letsbloom_Assignment
+# Letsbloom Assignment - Library Management System

-This project implements a simple RESTful API for managing a library system using Django and PostgreSQL
+This project implements a simple RESTful API for managing a library system using Django and PostgreSQL.

+Please refer to Documentation.pdf for more details

 ## Setup Instructions